jlevy/og-equity-compensation/README.md

   any [early stage](#stages-of-a-startup) company intending to grow quickly.
 - ∑ C corporations dominate the startup ecosystem.
-  LLCs tend to be better suited for slower-growth companies that intend to distribute profits, instead of re-investing them for growth.
+  LLCs tend to be better suited for slower-growth companies that intend to distribute profits instead of re-investing them for growth.
-  Because of this, as well as complex reasons related to how their capital is raised, venture capitalists significantly prefer to invest in C corporations.
+  Because of this, and for complex reasons related to how their capital is raised, venture capitalists significantly prefer to invest in C corporations.

 🚧 What are good stats on how many people work in startups vs established companies?